SteveOberst/JVMTI-RT-Capability-Unlock/README.md

 ## Pitfalls I Encountered
 Something I found myself stuck with for a couple of hours was manipulating the jvmtiCapabilities structure itself.
-I was facing weird errors when trying to memset the whole struct to 1, but it turns out that the compiler optimizes the struct to single bits, so I was essentially only setting every 8th field to 1 (and corrupting some memory).
+I was facing weird errors when trying to memset the whole struct to 1, but it turns out that the compiler optimizes the struct to represent each unsigned int in a bitmask, so I was essentially only setting every 8th field to 1 (and corrupting some memory).
 So I came up with this function to set each bit to 1:
 ```cpp
 void enable_all_capabilities(jvmtiCapabilities* capa)
 {